London's Al Fresco Food Spots

 Tube: Clapham Common Station

 Perfect for the Clapham Common set, this bar-come-restaurant has a dinky, twinkly garden area which sets it apart from other eateries on this popular stretch.
-In the summer browse the menu with a little help from the night stars and the glow of some carefully strung fairy lights surrounded by a lovely courtyard.
+In the summer browse the menu surrounded by lush greenery with a little help from the night stars and the glow of some carefully strung fairy lights.
 In cooler months a tent-type covering protects diners from the elements, while environmentally un-friendly heaters warm up chilly bones all year round.
-We've heard good reports about the food and the ambience, which leans towards the romantic, and prices are reasonable.
-Well worth a visit if you're in the area.
+The British menu features dishes such as Hereford beef and Ink Spot pale ale pie, roasted venison loin with peppercorn sauce, and Banbury duck breast with salad and fresh prune chutney.
+There's also a supper club with two courses for £12.95 or, for the gym bunnies, a post workout supper club that include two healthy courses and a whey protein shake for £15.

 Lyric Hammersmith Roof Garden